prajeeth-git/Personal_Portfolio/README.md

 - Customize the content in the `src/components` directory to add your projects, skills, and about me section.
 - Modify the styles in the `src/styles` directory to match your preferences.
 - Update the contact form to connect it to your email or backend service.

+In the "Download CV" section, make sure to replace "#" with the actual URL to download your CV.
+Additionally, replace "https://your-live-demo-url.com" with the actual URL of your live demo.